-The story was written as one big analogy, with idea that the town is like your mind, or your World around you, and you are the Sheriff.
-You control what comes into your mind, your World, and what doesn’t.
+The story was written as one big analogy, with the idea that the town is like your mind, or your world around you, and you are the Sheriff.
+You control what comes into your mind, your world, and what doesn’t.

 This is an important concept for living with optimism, and positivity, and simply being happy because what we let into our World, we tend to mimic.
 So, if we are bombarded with things to fear and things worry about all the time, we will then become fearful and worrisome.
 It’s like the characters Bob and Mindy.
 They constantly let in and embraced the gossip from other travelers, which let’s be honest, most gossip isn’t good.
 They then became gossipers and fearful people.
 Nothing seems to capture peoples attention faster and easier than fear.
 Now, the point I’m trying to make here is that the negativity is out there, yes, but the positivity and optimism and love is out there too.
 So, it is up to you what you which you will focus on and allow into your World and also what you seek to be a part of your World.
 From what we watch, read, listen to, and who we spend our time with; it’s all in our control and it is important to take stock.